focusaurus/hexagonal-lambda/readme.md

 **File Naming Conventions**

-- `*-lamba.js` AWS lambda handler modules
+- `lamba.js` AWS lambda handler modules
 - `*-tap.js` tap unit test files
-- `*-smoke.js` smoke test files
+- `smoke-tests.js` smoke test files

 ## Lambda Organization

-- Each lambda handler goes in a file ending in `-lambda.js`
+- Each lambda handler goes in its own directory under `code/name-of-lambda`
+  - This directory contains
+  - The lambda code itself goes in `lambda.js`
     - The handler function is exported as `exports.handler`
 - I use the `mintsauce` middleware npm package to allow me to concisely mix and match reusable middlewares across all my lambdas
   - The middleware pattern from express is proven effective, but it has drawbacks around implicit middleware interdependencies and run order
   - Try not to over-rely on `call.local` shared state